 - Diarrhoea and vomiting can lead to fluid loss and dehydration.
 This can be life-threatening and may require medical attention in some cases.

-- Drink plenty of liquid but try to limit tea, coffee, fizzy drinks or alcohol.
+- Drink plenty of liquid but try to limit tea, coffee, fizzy drinks and alcohol.
 Dilute sugary drinks.